-- 1. Meeting basic skills in reading, mathematics & writing by completing one of the following: - a.
-Baccalaureate degree or higher--awarded by a regionally accredited U.S. institution of higher education. - b.
-Core Complete--completed the requirements of the Texas General Education Core Curriculum. - c.
-ACT college readiness scores--(within 5 years) Composite score: 23 minimum; English: 19 minimum; Math: 19 minimum. - d.
-SAT--(within 5 years) Cumulative score on Verbal/Math: 1070 minimum; Verbal: 500 minimum; Math: 500 minimum.
-Note: Verbal & Math must be from the same test date. - e.
-STAAR End of Course exams--(within 3 years) English III Reading score ("Postsecondary Readiness Performance Standard" is met), English III Writing score ("Postsecondary Readiness Performance Standard" is met), Algebra II score ("Postsecondary Readiness Performance Standard" is met). - f.
-TAKS--(within 3 years) English Language Arts: 2200 minimum; Essay: 3 minimum; Math: 2200 minimum. - Submitting the TEP application with all required documents to the Office of Educator Certification in B-1231.
+- 1. Meeting basic skills in reading, mathematics & writing by holding a baccalaureate degree or higher awarded by a regionally accredited U.S. institution of higher education. - 2.
+Submitting the TEP application with all required documents to the Office of Educator Certification in B-1231.
 The application is available online at the UHCL website in the COE "Forms and Info" section. - 3.
 Achieving grades of "C-" or better in prerequisite courses EDUC 4310, SILC 6030/4315, and TCED 6031/INST 3313. - 4.
-Completing a college-level public speaking course with a grade of "C-" or better, or submitting a Speech Competency form signed by a University of Houston-Clear Lake (UHCL) instructor who has observed the English public speaking skills of the student. - Achieving a grade point average (GPA) of ≥ 2.750 overall or in the last 60 semester credit hours.
+Completing a college-level public speaking course with a grade of "C-" or better, or submitting a Speech Competency form signed by a University of Houston-Clear Lake (UHCL) instructor who has observed the English public speaking skills of the student. - 5.
+Achieving a grade point average (GPA) of > 2.750 overall or in the last 60 semester credit hours.
 The GPA will be calculated by the COE after the application is submitted. - 6.
-Completing a minimum of 12 semester credit hours in the subject-specific content area for the certificate being pursued.
-This requirement may be waived by achieving a passing score on a Texas

-Education Agency (TEA)-approved content exam.
-Those pursuing math or science certificates must have 15 semester credit hours completed in the content area.
+Achieving a passing score on the Texas Education Agency (TEA)-approved content exam (graduate/post-baccalaureate only).
+Register for the content exam(s) as a "Pre-Admission Content Test" (PACT).
+Those pursuing math or science certificates must have 15 semester credit hours completed in the content area. - 7.
+Being evaluated for certificate appropriateness by completing a written instrument of why the student wants to teach in this area of certification and what makes the student a good candidate.

-- 7. Being evaluated for certificate appropriateness by completing a written instrument of why the student wants to teach in this area of certification and what makes the student a good candidate. - 8.
-Educator candidates who were educated in countries where English is not the native language must demonstrate English proficiency by passing the TOEFL-iBT test with a score of 26 on the Speaking portion.
+- 8. Educator candidates who were educated in countries where English is not the native language must demonstrate English proficiency by passing the TOEFL-iBT test with a score of 26 on the Speaking portion.
 No other English proficiency tests are accepted by TEA.
-Transcripts must be evaluated course-by-course by a TEA approved foreign credential service. - Verify that you have read and understand the handout, "7 Things to Know Before Becoming a Teacher", at web page http://prtl.uhcl.edu/portal/page/portal/SOE/Forms/form\files/7\Things\to\Know\Before\Becom ing\Teacher.pdf - 10.
+Transcripts must be evaluated course-by-course by a TEA approved foreign credential service. - 9.
+Verify that you have read and understand the handout, "7 Things to Know Before Becoming a Teacher." - 10.
 Receiving formal approval of the application for admission to the TEP.
 Candidate must "accept" admission to the program.